-The Wilton Candy Kitchen was the first stop during our trip to LorLen Candles in Wilton Iowa.
-After we parked I headed out into the street to take some pictures of the area.
-We had some time to wait before the owners of LorLen Candles could meet up with us.
-So we headed inside the Wilton Candy Kitchen.
+Wilton Candy Kitchen was the first stop during our trip to LorLen Candles in Wilton Iowa.
+After we parked I headed out into street to take some pictures of area.
+We had some time to wait before owners of LorLen Candles could meet up with us.
+So we headed inside Wilton Candy Kitchen.
 When you enter it’s like stepping back into a time long gone.
-There is of course a mix of the old and new.
+There is of course a mix of old and new.
 When you enter you will see a display case and rows of candy to your left.
-On the right you will see the soda fountain counter.
+On right you will see the soda fountain counter.

-Depending on the time of day you will see George Nopoulos behind the counter alone or with his wife Thelma.
-The first time we walked into the Wilton Candy Kitchen it was just George working.
+Depending on time of day you will see George Nopoulos behind counter alone or with his wife Thelma.
+First time we walked into the Wilton Candy Kitchen it was just George working.
 After visiting LorLen Candles we headed back for lunch.
-Thelma was behind the counter as well for our second visit that day.
-I was told it is Thelma who writes all the handwritten menus on the various glass inside the old building.
-Honestly I can’t remember the last time I’ve seen anything like it.
+Thelma was behind counter for our second visit that day.
+I was told it is Thelma who writes all the handwritten menus on various glass inside.
+Honestly I can’t remember last time I’ve seen anything like it.

-What is on the menu is simple enough.
+What is on menu is simple enough.
 You can get a grilled sandwich or tuna, ham, chicken salad.
 Along with various types of handmade ice cream, deserts and drinks.
-The prices are very reasonable.
+Prices are very reasonable.
 I didn’t see any fancy ingredients.
-Everything I saw seemed off the shelf store bought.
+Everything I saw seemed off shelf store bought.
 You’ll be able to watch your food and other items being made right in front of you.
-There is a hand press grill used to make the sandwiches.
+There is a hand press grill used to make sandwiches.

 Keep in mind when visiting Wilton Candy Kitchen that you shouldn’t be in a hurry.
 There is a much slower laid back environment when you walk inside these doors.
 You will be treated with good conversation and courtesy.
 But if you are wanting a quick get in and get out this isn’t what you are looking for.
 If you don’t mind sitting back and taking in the memorabilia that surrounds you then this is a place to visit.